 iOS Supported Language Codes (ISO-639)

 iOS can be localized into 100 languages and regions, but only 33 languages (plus 6 regions) are supported in App Store Connect.
 (Apple has translated iOS itself into about 40+ languages.)
-That means your app can be localized into some languages, like Polish, but the app descriptions cannot.
+That means your app can be localized into some languages, like Chinese Hong Kong, but the app descriptions cannot.
 Languages like Arabic and Hebrew were added only in iOS 13.

 We've put together a table that will help you understand exactly which languages and regions you can serve with your iOS app, and the proper language codes (ISO-639) to use for your .lproj folders where you store the localizations.